Documentation Index

 Now you’re ready to create your first zip!
 Replace the placeholders in this example:You’ll receive a response like this:The

-status will be "none" initially, then change to "processing" and finally "succeeded" when complete.3
+status will be "none" initially, then change to "processing" and finally "succeeded" when complete.Set up webhooks (optional)

 To get notified when your zip is ready, configure a webhook URL in your project settings.
 ZipKit will send a notification when the zip completes.See the Webhooks guide to set this up.